daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ![grid visualization, post-compression vertex](https://i.ibb.co/NVWqgWj/Screenshot-12.png)

 #### Avoiding geometry cracks
 Considering that my renderer is cluster-based and uses mesh shading technology, my mesh is split up into "meshlets".
 Compressing them naively may introduce *cracks* between them (see a photo below), which is unacceptable.
-To solve it, I needed to quantize all vertices, lods (if using meshlet-level lods), and all spatial data in general, including meshlets (see below), against *the same grid*.
+To solve it, I needed to quantize all vertices, lods (if using meshlet-level lods), and all spatial data in general (for example, meshlets' centers), against *the same grid*.

 ![Geometry cracks](https://i.ibb.co/sQ3GW6T/image.png)